louismullie/temp-data/markdown_final/d0be3684-adbf-f176-cf1d-e4df95071abf.md

 ### The diagnosis and management of acute and chronic urticaria: 2014 update [^58fcd274].
 The Journal of Allergy and Clinical Immunology (2014).
 Medium credibility.

-Polymorphous light eruption—Polymorphous light eruption differs from solar urticaria in that onset usually occurs minutes to hours after sunlight exposure and the eruption lasts for days compared with solar urticaria, which is short-lived between exposures (D); eruptions occur typically in spring and early summer and the duration of the reaction lasts from days to rarely weeks at 1 site, and short courses (4-5 days) of oral corticosteroids might shorten the rash and pruritus.
+Polymorphous light eruption — Polymorphous light eruption differs from solar urticaria in that onset usually occurs minutes to hours after sunlight exposure and the eruption lasts for days compared with solar urticaria, which is short-lived between exposures (D); eruptions occur typically in spring and early summer and the duration of the reaction lasts from days to rarely weeks at 1 site, and short courses (4–5 days) of oral corticosteroids might shorten the rash and pruritus.

 ---

 ### Cutaneous manifestations associated with SARS-CoV-2: an emerging topic in a pandemic era [^0d147a5b].
 BMJ Case Reports (2021).
 High credibility.

 A 70-year-old man was admitted to our COVID-19 ward with thoracalgia, productive mucus cough, fatigue and erythematous–violaceous macules on the inner side of feet and interdigital regions.
 The patient was started on oxygen and dexamethasone.
 On the day of discharge, he maintained the skin changes despite the resolution of COVID-19 symptoms.
 A 57-year-old woman initially presented with diffuse urticarial rash on the cervical and chest region.
 Oral cetirizine was started, and pruritus improved.
 Thirty days after the discharge, the patient maintained the rash, but without pruritus.
 A 49-year-old man was admitted with thoracalgia, shortness of breath, dry cough and urticarial rash on the cervical and chest region.
 The patient was treated with cetirizine.
 The pruritus improved, and 5 days after discharge, the urticarial areas completely disappeared.

 ---